SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * In order to make the website accessible, I have ensured that all images and appropriate and descriptive alt text.
 In addition to that, all form controls used on the site have labels included with them.

+* Not only is using semantic HTML introduced with HTML5 important from a development standpoint, as it provides additional meaning to the code when I look at it to make modifications as a developer, but it is also an important aspect of accessibility for screen readers.
+I want my site to be accessible to everyone, which is why ensuring I have used semantic HTML as much as possible has been a priority.
+As a basis for this, for example, all pages have at the bare minimum  a header element (with a nav element nested within it), a main element, and a footer element.
+These provide context for those using screen readers, and from a code standpoint, I also can see how it makes my code easier to digest and modify.
+The meaning and intent are clear.

+  Other examples of semantic HTML elements used on my website include (but are not limited to): the table tag (to indicate a table of data), the form tag (to indicate a form the user can fill out), the article tag (to indicate a self-contained component on a page), the section tag (which I commonly used to group related content into grouped sections), and the aside (which I use for content that feels more like an informational sidebar rather than primary content).

 #### A Note About Validation

 Please note that if you run the HTML on the shop.html page or the articles.html page, you will receive inevitable errors and warnings for the parts of the page that have incorporated Vue, as the validator does not understand Vue.
 That said, I have ensured that these pages passed all validations prior to the addition of Vue, and also double checked that all errors were Vue-related and not actual HTML errors.